Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 “I, of course, don’t remember this at all.
 I remember only how perfect I thought Spence would be as anyone and how great we would be together.”

-Whether she wanted Tracy from the start, or had to be convinced, there’s no denying that Kate, who still had yet to meet Spencer, was enamored of his talent.
-It was an opinion shared by most of Hollywood, for Tracy had already convincingly played just about everything, from priests to Dr. Jekyll and Mr. Hyde.
+Whether she wanted Tracy from the start, or had to be convinced, Kate, who still had yet to meet Spencer, was enamored of his talent.
+It was an opinion shared by most of Hollywood.
+Tracy had already convincingly played just about everything, from priests to Dr. Jekyll and Mr. Hyde.
 Spencer Tracy could quite literally do it all.

 Kate and L.B.